shopware/store-api-reference/docs/concepts/search-queries.md

 }
 ```

-### `total-count-mode`
+### ***total-count-mode***

-The `total-count-mode` parameter can be used to define whether the total for the total number of hits should be determined for the search query.
+The `total-count-mode` parameter defines whether the total number of hits should be determined for the search query or not.
 This parameter supports the following values:

 * `0 [default]` - No total is determined
-  * Purpose: This is the most performing mode because MySQL Server does not need to run the `SQL_CALC_FOUND_ROWS` in the background.
   * Purpose: Should be used if pagination is not required
+  * Advantage: This is the most performing mode because MySQL Server does not require running the `SQL_CALC_FOUND_ROWS` in the background.
-* `1` - An exact total is determined.
+* `1` - An exact total is determined
-  * Purpose: Should be used if a pagination with exact page number has to be displayed
+  * Purpose: Should be used if pagination with an exact page number has to be displayed
   * Disadvantage: Performance intensive.
 Here you have to work with `SQL_CALC_FOUND_ROWS`
 * `2` - It is determined whether there is a next page
+  * Purpose: Can be used well for infinite scrolling.
+With infinite scrolling, the information is enough to know if there is a next page to load
   * Advantage: Good performance, same as `0`.
-  * Purpose: Can be used well for infinite scrolling, because with infinite scrolling the information is enough to know if there is a next page to load

 ```javascript
 {